 The BiPAP V680 is also approved for use with pediatric patients.
 Having a BiPAP V680 is essential in stabilizing these patients for transfer.

 Assisting patients who are unable to breathe on their own, these machines are critical to those with respiratory issues following disease, trauma or post surgical intervention.
 When these patients must be moved to another unit or hospital, transport ventilators are used during the transfer to meet their advanced acute care.

 These lightweight ventilator units offer invasive and non-invasive modes of ventilation, are quickly customizable, provide comprehensive monitoring of critical patient-ventilator interaction and can be used in multiple sites of care.
 Most importantly, they ensure those with respiratory illnesses can breathe a little easier during their stay.

 A GlideScope is a device that is used for difficult airway management.
 A GlideScope usually provides better visualization of the larynx compared with direct laryngoscopy when you need to maintain cervical immobilization, have excessive oral secretions, or anticipate a very anterior larynx.

 That may seem like a lot but very small or very sick premature babies have lungs that are easily damaged.
-The bigger slower breaths provided by a conventional ventilator can actually damage a sick newborns lungs and cause health conditions such a chronic lung disease.
+The bigger, slower breaths provided by a conventional ventilator can actually damage a sick newborn’s lungs and cause health conditions such as chronic lung disease.

-TB Vets funding support for an Oscillating Ventilator means respiratory technologists are able to offer newborns a more gentle form of respiratory support for a preemie’s tiney airways, and prevent lung damage in babies who may need to be ventilated for long periods of time.
+TB Vets’ funding support for an oscillating ventilator means respiratory technologists are able to offer newborns a gentler form of respiratory support for a preemie’s tiny airways, and prevent lung damage in babies who may need to be ventilated for long periods of time.